5

 For example, some duties of the seller during a short sale include:

-• filling out request for mortgage assistance packages
+• filling out a request for mortgage assistance packages

 • waiting on hold to speak with a lender’s assigned representative to confirm receipt of documentation that was submitted, etc.